-No one wants to see mold growing in their home, whether it’s on their walls, inside their bathtub, or even on their food.
+No one wants to see orange mold growing in their home, whether it’s on their walls, inside their bathtub, or even on their food.
 There are actually many different kinds of mold, each of which has its own appearance, texture, and of course, color (see also: Pink Mold, Black Mold).

 Orange mold is best known for its distinct color and unique appearance which is contrast to most common household molds.

-If you believe you may have orange mold in your home, you should take a closer look at this essential guide to help you understand how orange mold grows, why it grows, the potential dangers it poses, as well as what you can do to prevent and remove it.
+If you believe you may have it mold in your home, you should take a closer look at this essential guide to help you understand how orange mold grows, why it grows, the potential dangers it poses, as well as what you can do to prevent and remove it.

 What is Orange Mold?